 \subsection{Policy Network Architecture}

-The MATT-Diﬀ policy network is designed to process heterogeneous sensory and target belief inputs to generate a sequence of future agent actions.
+The MATT-Diﬀ policy network is designed to process heterogeneous sensor and target-density inputs to generate a sequence of future agent actions.
 The agent pose is used only for coordinate transformations within the encoders to obtain egocentric representations.
 The architecture consists of two encoders, a map encoder and a target encoder, whose outputs are fused and used to condition a U-Net \citep{ronneberger2015u} in the diﬀusion model to produce multi-modal action sequences through iterative denoising.
 An overview of the architecture is shown in Fig.~\ref{fig:network}.

-\paragraph{Map Encoder} An egocentric occupancy-grid map, representing a subset of the global map of the environment in the agent’s local coordinate frame, is generated from the ground-truth occupancy-grid map and the current robot pose.
+\paragraph{Map Encoder} An egocentric occupancy-grid map, representing a subset of the global map of the environment in the agent’s local coordinate frame, is generated from the ground-truth occupancy-grid map and the current agent pose.
 Specifically, the global map is transformed by the agent pose $\mathbf{x}_t = [p_t, \theta_t]$ through rotation and translation to obtain an egocentric view centered at the agent’s position $p_t$ and aligned with its orientation $\theta_t$.
 This local map is then processed by a Convolutional Neural Network (CNN) to extract multi-resolution features.
-The features are divided into a sequence of non-overlapping patches (i.e., map tokens), which are linearly embedded and passed to a transformer encoder to obtain a latent representation of the local environment geometry \citep{pmlr-v205-xiao23a}.
-Specifically, we employ the Performer \citep{choromanski2021rethinking}, a fast transformer model with linear time and space complexity, to efficiently handle the high dimensionality of the egocentric map.
+The features are divided into a sequence of non-overlapping patches, i.e., map tokens, which are linearly embedded and passed to a transformer encoder to obtain a latent representation of the local environment geometry \citep{pmlr-v205-xiao23a}.
+We use a Performer \citep{choromanski2021rethinking}, a fast transformer model with linear time and space complexity, to efficiently handle the high dimensionality of the egocentric map.